wooder-whj/rpc-woo-framework/README.md

 # Directory Description
 ##### woo-server
-The directory of woo-server includes both of woo framework
+This directory includes the source codes of woo framework server.
 ##### server-example
+This directory demos the usage of woo framework server.
 ##### woo-client
+This directory contains all source codes of woo framework client.
 ##### client-example
+This directory illustrates how to use the woo framework client performing remote procedure call.